 The Greater Metropolitan Area (GMA - means Sydney, Wollongong, Central Coast and Newcastle) of NSW generally experiences higher ozone levels compared to other areas of the state because of its population density and the number of sources contributing VOCs into the atmosphere.
 The meteorology and topography of the Sydney basin also influence how these emissions move through the air at different times of the year.
 For example during summer warm still conditions will see the vapours stay closer to the ground for longer periods.

 To help reduce petrol vapours and manage the impact of ozone in NSW, the EPA has been working closely with industry stakeholders to implement vapour recovery (VR) requirements at petrol service stations across these metropolitan areas of New South Wales.

 Vapour recovery control equipment aims to capture petrol vapours before they enter the atmosphere.
 They are designed in two stages – VR1 and VR2.

-VR1 captures displaced vapours from storage tanks when a tanker delivers petrol to a service station, while VR2 aims to capture displaced vapours at the bowser while a motorist refuels.
+VR1 captures displaced vapours from storage tanks when a tanker delivers petrol to a service station, while VR2 captures displaced vapours at the bowser while a motorist refuels.

 Over the last 20 years, VR1 and VR2 has been successfully introduced across the United States, Europe and in many parts of Asia to reduce air pollution from petrol service stations.

-Around 1240 petrol service stations from Port Stephens to Shoalhaven and west to the Blue Mountains are required to install VR1 or upgrade their bowsers to VR2 technology.
+Around 1120 petrol service stations from Port Stephens to Shoalhaven and west to the Blue Mountains have been required to install VR1 or upgrade their bowsers to VR2 technology.
 When fully implemented this initiative will reduce VOC emissions from service stations by approximately 5000 tonnes each year.

 Vapour recovery regions